Guide to the Pre-Parenting Stage of Dog Adoption

 Original Purpose of the Breed

-Understanding the original purpose of the dog helps in predicting its behavior and provides appropriate activities to keep them engaged and prevent behavioral issues.
-Herding breeds like Border Collies tend to be highly intelligent and require mental stimulation, while hunting breeds like Basset Hounds may have a strong instinct to follow scents.
+Understanding the original purpose of the dog helps in predicting its behaviour and provides appropriate activities to keep them engaged and prevent behavioural issues.
+Herding breeds tend to be highly intelligent and require mental stimulation, while hunting breeds may have a strong instinct to follow scents.

 Prey Drive

 Some dogs have a high prey drive, meaning they have an instinct to chase and capture small animals.
-Breeds like Siberian Huskies, Jack Russell Terriers, and Greyhounds may not be ideal if you have small pets such as cats or other smaller dogs.
+High-drive breeds may not be ideal if you have small pets such as cats or other smaller dogs.
 If you have other animals at home, selecting a breed with a low prey drive can help ensure harmony among your pets.

 Choosing the right dog requires thorough research and honest self-assessment.
 By considering factors like size, activity level, grooming needs, and costs, you can find a breed that suits your lifestyle.
 A well-matched dog will lead to a more rewarding companionship, ensuring a happy home for both you and your future furry friend.